MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-mongodb-as-cosmosdb.md

 ## View and use your mongoDB on Azure CosmosDB

-While developing your mongoDB database with JavaScript, you may need a tool to use and change the database.
-Use

-* [Cosmos explorer](https://cosmos.azure.com/) to work with your mongoDB database
+While developing your mongoDB database with JavaScript, use [Cosmos explorer](https://cosmos.azure.com/) to work with your database.

 :::image type="content" source="../../media/howto-database/cosmos-explorer.png" alt-text="Use the Cosmos explorer, found at https://cosmos.azure.com/, to view and work with your mongoDB database.":::